Wartime collaboration: Colonialism

 In some colonial or occupation conflicts, soldiers of native origin were seen as collaborators.
 This could be the case of mamluks and janissaries in the Ottoman Empire.
 In some cases, the meaning was not disrespectful at the beginning, but changed with later use when borrowed: the Ottoman term for the sipahi soldiers became sepoy in British India, which in turn was adapted as cipayo in Spanish or zipaio in Basque with a more overtly pejorative meaning of "mercenary".

 Harki is the generic term for native Muslim Algerians who served as auxiliaries in the French Army during the Algerian War from 1954 to 1962.
 The word sometimes applies to all Algerian Muslims (thus including civilians) who supported French Algeria during the war.
 The motives for enlisting were mixed.
 They are regarded as traitors in independent Algeria.

 Napoleonic Wars

 Afrancesados ("Frenchified" or "French-alike") were upper-and-middle class Spanish supporters of the French occupation of Spain.
 The afrancesados saw themselves as heirs of enlightened absolutism and saw the arrival of Napoleon as an opportunity to modernize the country.

 Examples

 World War II

+In World War II, collaborators with Nazi Germany were found in Stalin's Soviet Union and in other Western European countries, and Japanese collaborators operated in China.

 During World War II, collaboration existed to varying degrees in German-occupied zones, ranging from government officials to celebrities and ordinary citizens.
 High-profile German collaborators included Dutch actor Johannes Heesters or English-language radio-personality William Joyce (the most widely known Lord Haw-Haw).